jaredpatchett/CFB-Model/README.md

 production also show on the Power Ratings table (hover a team, or look for the "RP xx%" badge) whenever CFBD has coverage for that team.

-**SP+ vs. CORE — two different leakage stories.** SP+ (`get_sp_ratings`) is one number per team per SEASON with no week granularity at all — CFBD's own docs confirm there's no way to ask for "SP+ as of week N." Using season S's own final SP+ to featurize season S's Week 1 games is leakage (the rating already knows how the season turned out), so training joins each season to the PRIOR season's SP+ instead — see `src/features/team_features.py`'s module docstring for how a real backtest at 71% ATS caught this.
-CORE ratings (`get_core_ratings`, CFBD's "Opponent Adjusted Metrics") are
+**SP+ and CORE both use the same prior-season-shift treatment.** SP+ (`get_sp_ratings`) is one number per team per SEASON with no week granularity at all — CFBD's own docs confirm there's no way to ask for "SP+ as of week N." Using season S's own final SP+ to featurize season S's Week 1 games is leakage (the rating already knows how the season turned out), so training joins each season to the PRIOR season's SP+ instead — see `src/features/team_features.py`'s module docstring for how a real backtest at 71% ATS caught this.
+CORE ratings (`get_core_ratings`, CFBD's "Opponent Adjusted Metrics") were originally treated differently, on the theory that CFBD's real per-week time series (`throughWeek` per row) let `attach_core_ratings` join each game to the most recent PRIOR week's rating within that SAME season via `merge_asof`, verified correct in isolation — and that theory turned out to be wrong.
+A real feature-importance diagnostic (`docs/data/model_diagnostics.json`) caught `core_overall_diff` at 80% importance vs. SP+'s 4.3%, the same shape of red flag the SP+ leak produced.
+CFBD doesn't publish enough methodology detail to confirm why (a plausible mechanism: CORE's opponent-adjustment may use full-season opponent strength internally even at an early `through_week`), and it doesn't need to be confirmed — CORE now gets the exact same fix as SP+:
-different: CFBD actually publishes these as a real time series (`throughWeek` per row), so `attach_core_ratings` joins each game to the most recent PRIOR week's rating within that SAME season via `merge_asof` — genuinely leakage-safe, no season-shift workaround needed.
-Live scoring uses each team's latest available CORE rating (`build_current_core_ratings` in `src/features/live_features.py`), which is correct there too — "as of right now" is exactly what a live prediction is allowed to know.
+`attach_core_ratings` joins each game to the PRIOR season's fully-completed final CORE rating, provably leakage-free regardless of CORE's internal methodology.
+Live scoring (`build_current_core_ratings` in `src/features/live_features.py`, called from `export_dashboard_data.py`) was switched to match — it's now fed the PRIOR completed season's CORE data, not the in-progress season's, both to stay train/serve-consistent and because the same unverifiable leak concern could contaminate an in-progress season's snapshot too.
 Weather is per-game (CFBD's own game id or, live, matched by team-name pair the same way this pipeline matches every other cross-provider game), so there's no leakage question there at all — a game's own weather was always knowable at or shortly before that kickoff.
 All three (pace/returning, CORE, weather) are Tier 1+ CFBD features; on a free-tier key they're skipped and the model trains/scores on whatever the remaining features are, not faked.

 **Player props**: one model per stat (receiving yards, rushing yards, passing yards, receptions, etc.), predicting expected value from that player's own